Time for Congress to eliminate U.S. Institute of Peace

 ###

-May 17, 2019, Fairfax, Va.—Americans for Limited Government President Rick Manning today issued the following statement in response to President Donald Trump’s decision to end the steel and aluminum tariffs on Canada and Mexico:
+Sept.
+3, 2019, Fairfax, Va.—Americans for Limited Government President Rick Manning today issued the following statement praising a new trade agreement with Brazil to purchase more corn and ethanol:

 Interview Availability: Please contact Americans for Limited Government at 703-383-0880 ext.
 1 or at media@limitgov.org.